abdelrahman-elkady/se-tutorial/environment_setup.md

 ## Special cases and scenarios:
 For special cases and scenarios related to some problems and/or hardware specific issues, please [**check this guide**](https://github.com/abdelrahman-elkady/se-tutorial/blob/master/env_tips)

+## Note

+Please don't include the dollar sign "$" when copying over the commands in the terminal , these are just used to denote that it's a terminal command in writing.

 ## Main Setup

 This is a walk-through to setup the operating system and environment on your machine for the SE course.